naver/splade/splade/hf/README.md

 # SPLADE - HuggingFace training

 **TL; DR** We provide a new code version to train SPLADE models based on HuggingFace trainers.
 Compared to the original code base, it allows training SPLADE with several *hard* negatives, training with Distributed Data Parallel etc., making the overall training process more effective and efficient.
-It also differs in various aspects -- for instance, we remove the scheduler for the regularization hyperparameters, add the "anti-zero" trick to avoid representations collapsing to zero vectors etc.
+It also differs in various aspects -- for instance, we remove the scheduler for the regularization hyperparameters, the way we compute the FLOPS, add an "anti-zero" regularization to avoid representations collapsing to zero vectors etc.

 This code is solely meant to **train** models.
-To index and retrieve with SPLADE, everything remains the same.
+To index and retrieve with SPLADE, everything *remains the same*.
 Tested with:

 ```pip install torch transformers==4.29.2  hydra-core faiss-cpu pytest numba h5py pytrec_eval tensorboard  accelerate  matplotlib```